Borealopelta: Description

 Borealopelta was a large dinosaur, measuring 5.5 m long and weighing 1.3 MT.
 The Suncor specimen is remarkable for its three-dimensional preservation of a large, articulated dinosaur complete with soft tissue.
 While many small dinosaurs have been preserved with traces of soft tissues and skin, they are usually flattened and compressed during fossilization.
-Similar-looking hadrosaurid "mummies" have a shriveled, desiccated appearance due to their partial mummification prior to fossilization.
+Similar-looking hadrosaurid "mummies" have a shriveled, desiccated appearance, due to their partial mummification prior to fossilization.
 The Suncor specimen, however, appears to have sunk upside-down onto the sea floor shortly after its death, causing the top half of the body to be quickly buried with minimal distortion.
 The result is a specimen that preserves the animal almost as it would have looked in life, without flattening or shriveling.

 The Suncor specimen preserved numerous closely spaced rows of small armor plates, or osteoderms, lining the top and sides of its broad body.
-It had a straight tail rather than a tail club, and from the shoulders protruded a pair of long spines, shaped like the horns of a bull.
+It had a straight tail rather than a tail club unlike any ankylosaurids, and from the shoulders protruded a pair of long spines, shaped like the horns of a bull.
 Study of the pigments present in remnants of skin and scales suggest that it might have had a reddish-brown coloration in life, with a countershaded pattern that was used for camouflage.